Foreign relations of Israel: Rwanda

 Relations with Rwanda were established soon following independence of the African state.
 They were broken by the government of Rwanda on 8 October 1973, during the Yom Kippur war.

 In January 2019, transportation ministers of Israel and Rwanda announced plans to inaugurate regular Air Rwanda flights to Israel.
 Then, in April 2019, Israel opened an embassy in Kigali.

 In 2016, Israeli Prime Minister Benjamin Netanyahu visited Rwanda.
 In 2017, Rwandan President Paul Kagame visited Israel.
 In 2024, Israeli President Isaac Hergoz visited Rwanda to attend the 30th commemoration of the 1994 Genocide against the Tutsi.

 Senegal

 Relations with Senegal were established soon following independence of the African state.
 They were broken by the government of Senegal on 28 October 1973, following the Yom Kippur war.
-Israel and Senegal on June 4, 2017, announced the resumption of full diplomatic relations, which had been frozen after Senegal cosponsored a UN Security Council against Israeli settlements.
+Israel and Senegal on 4 June 2017, announced the resumption of full diplomatic relations, which had been frozen after Senegal cosponsored a UN Security Council against Israeli settlements.
 Israel returned its ambassador to Senegal, and Senegal backed Israel's candidacy for observer status at the African Union.
 In a trilateral partnership between Israel, Italy and Senegal, Israeli drip irrigation systems are being installed to help farmers in 12 districts of rural Senegal.

+Somaliland

+On 26 December 2025, Israel became the first UN member state to formally recognize Somaliland's sovereignty and independence.

+Israel plans to immediately expand its relations with Somaliland through extensive cooperation in the fields of agriculture, health, technology, and economy.